Who we are...

 Current singers

-Alberto Silva - Carlos Barreiros - João André Carvalho - João Nuno Ferreira - José Miguel Perdigão - José Paulo Elvas - Luís de Moura - Luís Toscano - Mário Rui Simões - Miguel Vaz - Nuno Lavoura - Rui César Vilão - Rui Saltão.
+Carlos Barreiros - João André Carvalho - João Nuno Ferreira - João Pedro Toscano - José Miguel Perdigão - José Paulo de Almeida - Luís de Moura - Mário Rui Simões - Miguel Vaz - Nuno Lavoura - Pedro Ramiro Almeida - Rui César Vilão - Rui Saltão.

 Former singers